SpinalHDL/SpinalDoc/spinal/core/utils.md

 ---

 ## General
-Many tools and utilities are present in [spinal.lib](/SpinalDoc/spinal/lib/utils/) but some are already present in Spinal Core.
+Many tools and utilities are present in [spinal.lib](/SpinalDoc/spinal/lib/utils/) but some are already present in SpinalHDL Core.

 | Syntax |  Return | Description|
 | ------- | ---- | --- |